 “Change doesn’t necessarily make someone a different person.”

 He said hidden inside, amongst the disarray of changing mind and fading connections, he was still there.
-It was touching to see that a bond between two beings, in this case Cat and Human, allowed the light of his spirit shine through once again.
-I thought about how we should rethink diseases such as Alzheimers and Dementia.
+It was touching to see that a bond between two beings, in this case, Cat and Human, allowed the light of his spirit to shine through once again.
+I thought about how we should rethink diseases such as Alzheimer’s and Dementia.

-After a while, I began to release that I had been surrounded by little paper birds thoughout my journey around the gallery.
+After a while, I began to release that I had been surrounded by little paper birds throughout my journey around the gallery.
 Little folded Paper Cranes (Japanese Origami) were perched throughout.

 Akiko mentioned that her Grandfather, Jiji, would often fold cranes together.
-She wishes to share the legend with whomever should visit her exhibition, thus created bowls full to give away as a gift.
-Delicately folded with care, the origami crane has been created with variations types of textured card and Japanese patterned paper.
-My own, gifted by Akiko and the Sway Gallery staff is currently stood blessing my desk as I write this article.
+She wishes to share the legend with whoever should visit her exhibition, thus created bowls full to give away as a gift.
+Delicately folded with care, the origami crane has been created with variations types of textured cards and Japanese patterned paper.
+My own, gifted by Akiko and the Sway Gallery staff is currently standing blessing my desk as I write this article.